 Our Top 10 sofas for small spaces has been wildly popular, so here’s the follow-up – compact armchairs for small spaces.
-It’s inspired by our own search – we were looking for a fairly contemporary, small armchair that’s not too deep so it doesn’t protrude too far into our small, square-ish living room.
-It also couldn’t be too high as it will sit in the bay window but also not too narrow so as not to look lost in the wide bay.
+Again, it’s inspired by our own search for a contemporary, small armchair that’s not too deep so it doesn’t protrude too far into our small, square-ish living room.
+It also can’t be too high as it will sit in the bay window but also not too narrow so as not to look lost in the width of the bay.

 All of the compact easy chairs in this Top 10 have slim, neat profiles that make them perfect armchairs for small spaces – no wide, chunky arms or boxy profiles here.
 They’re also less than 90 cm deep, with several measuring 80 – 85cm deep and some being very petite indeed.
 Hopefully one may be the small armchair for you!

 To start, a selection of traditional, fully upholstered armchairs, but with contemporary styling to update this classic look.
 The Rubens armchair (H101 x W82 x D85 cm) above, designed by Steuart Padwick for MADE, has fabulously clean, flowing lines and fuss-free wool-rich or leather upholstery.
 It’s deceptive – I thought it would be too deep for this line-up but no, it’s beautifully petite.

 A contemporary take on the classic wing back armchair, the Rubens comes in grey, green/yellow and a very gorgeous cognac leather too, as you can see above.

 Also from MADE, part of their collaboration with popular interiors blogger Kate Watson-Smyth, is the Made about The House Accent Armchair (H74 x W72 x D86 cm).
 Upholstered in lush inky blue velvet, and with American walnut legs, it’s the perfect way to introduce a contemporary take on the classics into your space.